Ross-Alexandra/locatify/README.md

 This app uses a Python backend with a React frontend.
 In order to run this project, you will need to have the following installed:
 - Python 3.6+
 - Node 12+
+> Note, this project was developed using Python 3.10.6, and Node 18.16.0 It is recommended to use these versions, but it is likely that any version of Python 3.6+ and Node 12+ will work.

 To install these dependencies, please follow the instructions for your operating system:
 ### Windows